Im-Mr-Chris/decent-tube/README.md

 [![DTube channel on Discord](https://img.shields.io/discord/347020217966395393.svg?logo=discord)](https://discord.gg/dtube) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

-# Desentube App
+# PolyTube App

 This is the main javascript application you can use on desentube.
-This is probably the starting point for anyone wanting to contribute to d.tube.
+This is probably the starting point for anyone wanting to contribute to desentube.

 ## Preview